 Ruben Diaz Jr. first entered public office as a member of the New York State Assembly in 1997, and is currently serving his second full term as Bronx Borough President, having been reelected in November 2013 with more than 89 percent of the vote.

-As borough president, Ruben Diaz Jr. has led the implementation of a robust agenda—on economic development, housing, education, and public safety—in every corner of the borough.
-The Bronx has seen over $9.4 billion in new development of all kinds since Borough President Diaz took office in 2009.
-This includes more than 23,000 new units of housing, and thousands of new jobs.
+As borough president, Ruben Diaz Jr. has led the implementation of a robust agenda—on economic development, housing, health and wellness, education, and public safety—in every corner of the borough.
+The Bronx has seen over $12.7 billion in new development of all kinds since Borough President Diaz took office in 2009.
+This includes more than 29,000 new units of housing and thousands of new jobs.

 Borough President Diaz has also put forward a robust legislative agenda, having led the charge for a new “living wage” law in New York City, which passed in May 2012 and requires developers that receive heavy taxpayer funding for their project to pay the employees of that development a “living wage.”
 Borough President Diaz has also put forward legislation to create a letter grading system for nail salons and other cosmetology businesses and to develop a public registry of felony gun offenders.